Bullet Journal Hack: How to Find Stuff in Your Bullet Journal

 While spending a relaxing Sunday organizing my office an preparing for the week ahead, I decided to come up with a better plan for finding important pages in my bullet journal.
 I always forget about the Index and spend a ridiculous amount of time searching for particular pages.
+If you're not familiar with bullet journaling, it's an anaolog system designed by Ryder Carroll.
 Do you usually use the Index or have you found a work around for finding stuff?

 Bullet Journal Hack: An Easy Way to Find Important Pages